Thomas26791/CNNArchLang/README.md

 ```

 ## Methods
-It is possible to avoid redundancy in the architecture through the declaration of new methods.
+It is possible to declare of new methods.
 The method declaration is similar to python.
 Each parameter can have a default value that makes it an optional argument.
 The method call is also similar to python but, in contrast to python, it is necessary to specify the name of each argument.
 The body of a new method is constructed from other layers including other user-defined methods.
 However, recursion is not allowed.
 The compiler will throw an error if recursion occurs.
 The following is a example of multiple method declarations.
 ```
     def conv(filter, channels, stride=1, act=true){
         Convolution(kernel=(filter,filter), channels=channels, stride=(stride,stride)) ->